jenciso/newblog/content/blog/howto-limit-the-allow-character-in-the-jenkins-item-creation/index.md

 ---
-title: How to limit the allow characters in the jenkins creation item
+title: How to limit the allowed characters in Jenkins creation items
 date: 2019-10-14
 comments: true
 tags: